domwakeling/100-days-of-code/README.md

 ** Today's Progress**:  Nearly finished on the ESSKIA replacement website (only a gallery plugin to write plus final tidying up)

+### Day 45: February 19, 2017

+** Today's Progress**: Using 'slide' plugin to make photo-gallery carousels for ESSKIA replacement website; working well for full-screen but need to consider using something else for mobile - or at least working with the code that's already there.